CosmicMind/Material/README.md

 <a name="materialicon"></a>
 #### MaterialIcon

 MaterialIcon is a library of Google and CosmicMind icons that are available for use within your iOS applications.
+To help with icon choices, visit [MaterialIcon.io](http://www.materialicon.io).

 ![MaterialMaterialIcon](http://www.cosmicmind.io/MK/MaterialMaterialIcon.png)